 Your Laguna Beach Guide to the Best Beaches, Activities

 Laguna Beach offers visitors 30 beaches for relaxing, playing and seeing the area’s natural beauty.
-Those looking to book a vacation to this California paradise will find a quick Laguna Beach guide to the seven of the best beaches and things to do at each one.
-Whether looking to climb, lounge or surf, this Laguna Beach guide will help you plan for your beach getaway:
+Those looking vacation in this California paradise will find a quick Laguna Beach guide to seven of the best beaches and things to do at each one.
+Whether looking to climb, lounge or surf, this Laguna Beach guide helps travelers plan for a beach getaway.

 Visit Main Beach

 Centrally located in Laguna Beach sits Main Beach.
 This family-friendly spot features a nearby park, boardwalk, basketball courts, volleyball and kids play area.
 At Main Beach, guests can also try scuba diving, swimming and bodysurfing.

 Due to rip currents and summer conditions, visitors should take caution when swimming, and surfing is not allowed during summer months.
 Amenities include picnic tables, lifeguards, restrooms and showers.

 One of the largest beaches in the area, Thousand Steps Beach welcomes guests to explore.
 Named for its long stairway – measuring 223 steps that may look like 1,000 – guests find tunnels, tide pools and lots of sand.

 Whether looking to lounge or trek through caves, Thousand Steps lends itself to both.
 When tide is out and the entrance exposed, walk through the cave and come out on a small rock cove on the other side.
 Other activities include scuba, volleyball, snorkeling and surfing.
 Visitors also have access to restrooms and showers.